Author: Dr. B Leela Prasad

 Imaging tests

-X-rays: Plain X-rays can’t find herniated discs, but they can rule out other possible causes of back pain, such as an illness, a tumour, a misaligned spine, or a broken bone.
+X-rays: Plain X-rays can’t find herniated discs, but they can rule out other possible causes of back pain, such as an illness, a tumor, a misaligned spine, or a broken bone.

 MRI (Magnetic Resonance Imaging)